Lz4Lz/irc-lib/README.md

 server will probably result in an inconsistent state and a lot of warnings to STDERR ;-)

-### Projects using GoIRC

-- [xdcc-cli](https://github.com/ostafen/xdcc-cli): A command line tool for searching and downloading files from the IRC network.

 ### Misc.

 Sorry the documentation is crap.
 Use the source, Luke.